Table of Contents

 Disadvantages of PostgreSQL

 The choice between MySQL and PostgreSQL depends on various factors, and neither is universally “better” than the other.
 The suitability of each database system depends on the specific needs and requirements of your project.
-Here are some considerations to help you decide:
+Check these,

 Category | MySQL | PostgreSQL |